(Inn-to-inn hiking tour)

 Day 7 A long, steep climb leads to the beautiful Val d'Anniviers and more stunning mountain scenery.
 We'll descend to the Moiry reservoir and then up to the newly renovated Moiry hut, a comfortable base surround by a sea of ice. (cabane Moiry)

 Day 9 Another day, another high pass, as our Haute Route itinerary continues over the Meidpass to the Turtmann valley.
 Capped by the stunning Weisshorn mountain, this is a quiet, gorgeous valley.
 We'll stay at a hiker's inn at the base of the valley.
-(Hotel Waldesruh or Schwarzhorn)
+(Hotel Schwarzhorn)

 Day 10 Our final pass brings us up to more gorgeous views of the Weisshorn, Dom and more, before dropping down to the valley where we catch a short train ride to Zermatt.
 Zermatt is a lively village, filled with energy and history, and dominated by the towering presence of the Matterhorn.
 It also retains its alpine charm, with quiet back alleys, scenic nearby hamlets, and classy shops.
 Check out the town, take a short walk around Zermatt, or enjoy the local Matterhorn museum or the spa at our hotel, before settling in at the very friendly Hotel Europe.
 (Hotel Europe)